teafam/BIOINFO-Final-Project-Phylogenetic-Analysis/README.md

 3. iqtree-1.6.12-Windows folder
 4. FigTree v1.4.4 folder

+Download links are also provided for 2, 3, and 4 should the user have a different OS than Windows.

 # Data Preprocessing
 * For Netherlands dataset:
 1. Prepare the raw Netherlands FASTA sequence data file.